instantOS/instantARCH/CONTRIBUTING.md

 You should be able to answer all questions before installation and then letting the computer sit for a while.
 There's nothing more frustrating than letting your computer with german internet sit for an entire night to discover that it stopped at some confirmation prompt you didn't anticipate.

+## Stability

+Because instantARCH is the onboarding process for instantOS, breaking it makes the entire rest inaccessible for new or reinstalling users, so it is crucial to keep uptime as high as possible.
+Before contributing any changes in functionality or architecture make sure you did at least one test installation to check that it doesn't prevent installing instantOS from working.
+If that is not possible for you or the feature might require some more testing, PR to the testing branch instead of main.
+The testing branch will not be distributed to the iso automatically and is safe to break as it is opt-in through the development tools.

 ## Getting started with instantARCH development

 instantARCH uses different modules for different stages of the installation.